Hwasong-14: First test flight

 The first publicly announced flight test was on 4 July 2017, to coincide with the US Independence Day celebrations.
 This flight had a claimed range of 933 km eastwards into the Sea of Japan (East Sea of Korea) and reached an altitude of 2802 km during a 39-minute flight.

 This range was deliberately shortened, to avoid encroaching on other nations' territory, by 'lofting' the missile: firing it on a trajectory that was inefficiently high, rather than optimised for range.
 This allows the missile's performance to be tested and demonstrated, without requiring a huge test range.

 A prediction for the possible range, following an optimum trajectory, has been given at 6700 km or as much as 10,400 km not taking into account the Earth’s rotation.
 If true, then this brings the U.S. states of Alaska and Hawaii within the missile's range.

 Second test flight

 Preparations for a second test flight were detected by US intelligence as early as 20 July.
-On 28 July, the missile was fired at 11:41 p.m local time, the first time which a night time launch was carried out.
+On 28 July, the missile was fired at 11:41 p.m local time, the first time a night-time launch was carried out.
 The missile was fired at a lofted trajectory with apogee of 3,700 km, landing 998 km away with a total flight time of approximately 47 minutes.

 Based on the data from the test flight, if the missile were fired at the optimal efficient trajectory, it is predicted that the maximum effective range would exceed 10,000 km.
 If factoring in the rotation of the Earth, which may provide a range boost when travelling eastward, the Hwasong-14’s coverage area would include the US West Coast, Chicago, and possibly even New York, but only with a substantially reduced payload.